SNL-UCSB/cs176b-assignments/spring23/assignment2/README.md

 * The current pipeline clones all the packets from ingress to egress.
 Optimize this pipeline, such that it selectively clones the probe packets for which the queue size exceeds the threshold.
 (20 points)
 * The current pipeline uses a hardcoded value as threshold.
 Changing this value requires recompiling the P4 program, which is expensive.
 Optimize this pipeline, such that it can dynamically update the threshold value.
 One possible approach can be to use a match-action table, where the action can be to read the threshold value from the memory, and write it to packet's metadata.
 (40 points)
     * HINT: Think about using runtime entries for this task.
 Even though, in this task, the runtime entries are provided statically via `sX-runtime.json` files, we can add/remove runtime entries dynamically.
-We did something similar in discussion section 3, when we used the switch CLI to add a table entry.
 * The current pipeline can only add the queue size information to specialized probe packets.
 Thus, the queue size information can only be actively probed from the network.
 Enabling passive monitoring of queue sizes is more desirable, where for every incoming packet, it reads the queue size and report the ones that exceed the threshold to the monitor.
 Thus, one bonus task will be to enable passive monitoring for these switches.
 (40 points)

 <!-- Implement the `handle_pkt` function in the `monitor_receive.py` module, which will handle packets being received on each of the monitor's interfaces.
 Currently, the function just prints out the contents of each packet received.
 We want to extract the switch ID and queue size from each packet.
 We can then write these values to a CSV file with the following format: